kpx-dev/networth/README.md

 ## Maintainers

-This project is actively mainted by the following open source heroes:
+This project is actively maintained by the following open source heroes:

 [@raoasifraza11](https://github.com/raoasifraza11) - Asif Raza